 Utilization by Local Government

-Composition of the Area Data Coordination Platform
+Configuration of Area Data Coordination Platform

-Area Data Coordination Platform configuration (recommended modules)
+Area Data Coordination Platform Configuration (recommended module)

 Area Data Coordination Platform Configuration (Usage IDs)

-Architecture in Area Data Coordination Platform
+Area Architecture in Data Coordination Platform

 In order to promote smart cities and solve local issues, it is important to consider solutions across sectors and utilize a unified Architecture.
 The Smart City Reference Architecture published by Cabinet Office is a recommended blueprint that shows not only the system but also the overall framework and relationships including local governments and companies.
 By utilizing this reference Architecture, interoperability is ensured and smooth data utilization can be realized.